Poeschl/RoboRush/local-testing/HOWTO.md

 ### Caveat

 Keep in mind that you control your robot via a REST interface.
-Nyquists' theorem applies.
+Nyquist's theorem applies.

 ## API commands